ExpressionEngine/ExpressionEngine-User-Guide/source/operations/moving.rst

 Moving ExpressionEngine to Another Server
 =========================================

-As you use ExpressionEngine, you'll probably find the need to move the project to another server at some point.
-A variety of possible reasons
-include:

--  You developed the site locally, and now it's time to go live on a production server!
--  The site's traffic is growing, and you need to move to a server that's better able to handle the demand.
--  You want to duplicate your existing site to create a testing environment (for troubleshooting problems or testing new features).
--  You want to upgrade ExpressionEngine in a safe environment, test the site, and then move it to your production server.

-All great reasons to move your ExpressionEngine installation, of course.
-And since development and upgrades should never be performed on a live installation, it's important to know how to copy and migrate an installation to another server.

-Just as it is with many things related to ExpressionEngine, there are a variety of ways to migrate between servers with ExpressionEngine.
+There are many workflows available to move between servers, much that comes down to developer preference.
 This article outlines the basic procedure for moving ExpressionEngine to another server.
 Please note that you may need to perform additional steps if you are using any third-party add-ons that store their own path configurations.

 1. Verify Server Compatibility
 ------------------------------